 Transform time series

-Quiver provides a wide range of transformations on time series, operations that take a time series as input and return a new time series, presented as a time series plot.
+Quiver provides a wide range of transformations that take a time series as input and transform it to create a new time series plot.

 For example, with time series transformations you can: